lutherjohnrichards/VSCode-AIP-linter/aip-linter/README.md

 # VSCode-AIP-linter
 A linter plugin for Visual Studio Code that follows Google's AIP.
+This plugin will only work for development within alis.exchange.

-The functionality is built using the executable at: https://linter.aip.dev/
+The functionality is provided by the executable at: https://linter.aip.dev/

 ## Notes
 AIP spec contains rules for a lot of different platforms/languages, so users of the AIP Linter will want to have project specific linter config which might look like this: